johnabernau/personal_site/content/about.md

 tags: []
 ---

-I received my PhD from the [Department of Sociology](http://sociology.emory.edu/home/index.html) at [Emory University](http://www.emory.edu/home/index.html) and am currently a Digital Scholarship Fellow at the [Emory Center for the Study of Law and Religion](http://cslr.law.emory.edu/).
-My research examines how groups use language to solve social problems.
-My previous work examined (1) how modern states differ in their public interpretations of national disasters, and (2) how country musicians use linguistic codes to signal group membership.
-In my dissertation (3) I developed a method for anchoring multiple word embedding spaces using the cosine similarity of target words.
-I used this to examine the American language of death and dying as it fluctuates in semantic-syntactic language space over time.
+As a sociologist, my research focuses on the use and evolution of language, especially in religious contexts.
+I am passionate about data visualization, statistics, and recent developments in computational text analysis.
+My work has appeared in the *Journal for the Scientific Study of Religion*, *Sociological Perspectives*, and *Socius*.
+I received my PhD from the [Department of Sociology](http://sociology.emory.edu/home/index.html) at [Emory University](http://www.emory.edu/home/index.html) and am currently a Postdoctoral Fellow in Digital Scholarship at the [Emory Center for the Study of Law and Religion](http://cslr.law.emory.edu/).

-I am passionate about data visualization and research methods, and have led over 20 hours of training workshops in R. I also enjoy dogs, sailboats, and old-time music.
+I am passionate about data visualization, statistics, and recent developments in computational text analysis, and have led over 20 hours of training workshops in R. I also enjoy dogs, sailboats, and old-timey music.

 The best place to reach me is email: john.bernau[at]emory.edu